 Panama has recently seen a surge of such environmental activism.
 Last year, hundreds of protesters marched through cities and blocked roads after Panama’s legislature extended Minera Panamá’s operating contract for Cobre Panama, the largest open-pit copper mine in Central America.
 Panama’s Supreme Court declared the contract unconstitutional in November 2023 and the mine has since ceased operations.
 According to La Prensa, the canal authorities are actively trying to avoid a repeat of these protests as they negotiate with the towns affected by the proposed Río Indio reservoir.
 (The Panama Canal Authority did not respond to Grist’s repeated requests for comment.)

-People from dozens of these towns in the provinces of West Panama, Colón, and Coclé have been protesting against damming the Rio Indo since the environmental impact study for the project was conducted between 2017 and 2020.
+People from dozens of these towns in the provinces of West Panama, Colón, and Coclé have been protesting against damming the Río Indio since the environmental impact study for the project was conducted between 2017 and 2020.
 Last year, a coalition of farmers representing districts from these provinces — some of whom were already uprooted by the copper mine — signed a community agreement to reject the reservoir, while also calling for the closure of Minera Panamá.
 Since the Supreme Court’s decision to expand the canal authority’s jurisdiction in July, leaders of the same groups have continued organizing meetings and voicing their concerns to media outlets.
 Last month, a poll of families living on the banks of the Río Indio, conducted by a University of Panama sociology professor, found 90 percent are opposed to the dam.
 Meanwhile, the canal authority began a census to count the number of families in the river’s basin, and set up a hotline for their questions.

 The last time work on the Panama Canal required upending entire towns was when it was first constructed, more than a century ago.
 A treaty ratified in 1904 gave the United States eminent domain over the Canal Zone — the power to seize any property within a parcel of land that encompassed the entire 50-mile length of the canal’s future waterways and 5 miles on either side of it.
-Some 40,000 people were displaced from the Zone to create the canal and the lakes attached to it.
+Some 40,000 people were displaced from the zone to create the canal and the lakes attached to it.

-“The flooding became the only story, and it’s not the complete story,” said Marixa Lasso, a historian at the Panama Center for Historical, Anthropological and Cultural Research in Panama City.
+“The flooding became the only story, and it’s not the complete story,” said Marixa Lasso, a historian at the Panama Center for Historical, Anthropological, and Cultural Research in Panama City.
 “It was used as an excuse to expel people that did not need to be expelled.”
-Instead, she says, many towns were displaced to create exclusively American towns, where families of expatriates who worked on the canal, known as Zonians, lived for generations.
+Instead, she said, many towns were displaced to create exclusively American towns, where families of expatriates who worked on the canal, known as Zonians, lived for generations.

 U.S. control of the region continued until a 1977 treaty, signed by President Jimmy Carter and the Panamanian military dictator Omar Torrijos, relinquished the canal to Panama at the end of 1999.
-Lasso said what separates the present-day from the past is that the decision over how to handle the canal now rests with the Panamanian government, giving citizens a greater say over their own fate.
+Lasso said what separates the present day from the past is that the decision over how to handle the canal now rests with the Panamanian government, giving citizens a greater say over their own fate.
 She says it’s important to consider alternatives, and if the only solution requires displacing people, history shows the importance of keeping communities intact and close to their original lands.

 “Last time, we were not able to have a say in what happened,” Lasso said.